-After the recent updates to Windows 10, many old hardware drivers will not work correctly with the new operating system.
-You may get a message saying, “We can’t find or start your camera” with error codes 0xA00F4244 or 0x200F4244.
+Have you run into trouble with your PC’s camera?
+Do you get a message saying, “We can’t find or start your camera” with error codes 0xA00F4244 or 0x200F4244?

-A problem that’s been manifesting itself in recent months is the Windows 10 camera not working for popular video-calling apps like Zoom, Skype, Hangouts, Messenger and so on.
-This could be due to recent Zoom versions not playing nice with secondary or virtual cameras, and the solution could be to try an older version of the software.
+A problem that manifested itself during the pandemic is the Windows webcam not working for popular video-calling apps like Zoom, Skype, Hangouts, Messenger and so on.
+This could be due to some Zoom versions not playing nice with secondary or virtual cameras, and the solution could be to try an older version of the software.

 You can find older versions of Zoom on Uptodown here.
 Try rolling back to a version before your current one and see if that works.